mmmurray/graphql-dojo/README.md

 npm test
 ```

+Just like the last exercise, there are several tests in `test/exercise-3.test.js` which are failing.
+Your task is once again to make all of the tests pass.

+Open the `src/server/types.graphql` file and add a `location` field to the `Station` type that returns a `Location` type with a `latitude` and `longitude` field.

+The TFGM API has an `AtcoCode` property for each station.
+This identifier can be cross referenced with the National Public Transport Access Nodes (NaPTAN) data set to get the coordinates of the station.
+You can get the NaPTAN data set by using the `fetchNaptanData` function in the `src/server/fetchers.js` file.
+You can look at the mock API response by opening `mock-apis/naptan/data/stops.json`.

 > ⚠️ The only files you should need to modify for this exercise are:
 >
+> * `src/server/types.graphql`
 > * `src/server/resolvers.js`

 ## Exercise 4 - Integrate with the React app